I love using a Kamado grill and think they are one of the most versatile grills you can use.

 Why Use A Kamado Grill

 As part of my reviews of outdoor grills here on Better Grills, I had to have a look at the Kamado grills.
-The people that use a Kamado, and I am one of them, claim that the taste of the meat or other things you cook on them is so much better than with any other grill.
+The people who use a Kamado, and I am one of them, claim that the taste of the meat or other things you cook on them is so much better than with any other grill.

 Most Kamado grills have a very good air vent system and in combination with the fact that they retain heat very well and are almost airtight anywhere else, it makes it possible to maintain a very steady temperature with a Kamado.